xieyuheng/inner/person/polya/teaching-us-a-lesson.md

 My aim here is to present to you my attitude to teaching.
 It is not a method, it is not a system.
-Teaching is not a science, it is a art.
+Teaching is not a science, it is an art.
 You can not put it clearly in a system, but you may have an attitude to it.

 This attitude can not be easily described in words,